 Mental Health Support

-Depression impacts 1 in 4 cancer patients, according to the American Cancer Society.
-Mesothelioma patients may be at an even greater risk of depression and anxiety because of the aggressive nature of the disease.
+Mesothelioma patients and their caregivers have a greater risk of anxiety and depression because of the aggressive nature of the disease.

 Most importantly, remember that you are not alone.
-Talking about your feelings with someone you trust can reduce your stress and help you cope.
+Talking about your feelings with someone you trust can reduce stress and help you cope.

 Mesothelioma Survivors Guide